Logging and Forestry

 - There is a separate Minimum Wage Order for these employees (Minimum Wage Order - Logging and Forest Operations) which sets out the minimum standards employers must meet with respect to pay.

-The minimum wages for employees in a logging or forest operation are fixed at the rates set out in the following table:
+The minimum wages for employees in a logging or forest operation starting 1 October 2022:

 Class of Employees